-NURS 398 Health Care in Peru - Off-campus service learning experience providing nursing care in urban and rural areas of Peru under the auspices of Health Bridges International, Inc. In addition, students gain cultural insights and understanding through collaboration with local partners; visit historical, environmental, and health care sites; and engage in integrative group discussions.
-Prerequisite: Students will be required to enroll and participate in IDST 098 Orientation for International Study (1 credit) in Fall 2016.
-4 credits.
+NURS 398 Health Care in Vietnam - Off-campus service learning experience providing nursing care, with a focus on infection prevention and control in urban and rural areas of Vietnam under the auspices of Global Engagement Institute.
+In addition, students gain cultural insights and understanding through collaboration with local partners; visit historical, environmental, and health care sites; and engage in integrative group discussions.
+Prerequisites: IDST 098 & admitted to the nursing program; 4 credits.
 (GP)